Trampoline Home Insurance: What Happens to Your Rates & Coverage

 Option 3: Increase Your Base Liability Limits

-Before pursuing an umbrella policy, check whether you can simply increase your homeowners liability coverage from the standard $100,000 up to $300,000 or $500,000.
+Before pursuing an umbrella policy, check whether you can simply increase your homeowners liability limits from the standard $100,000 up to $300,000 or $500,000.
 This is often an inexpensive upgrade that addresses most trampoline liability scenarios.

 Option 4: Remove or Relocate the Trampoline